The Approximate Degree of Bipartite Perfect Matching: The Dual Polynomial of Bipartite Perfect Matching

 \subsection{Matching-Covered and Elementary Graphs}

-A graph $G \subseteq K_{n,n}$ is said to be \textit{matching-covered} if every edge of $G$ participates in some perfect matching.
-In other words, $G$ matching-covered if its edge set can be described as the union over a set of perfect matchings $S \subseteq PM(G)$.
-Formally:
+A graph $G \subseteq K_{n,n}$ is said to be \textit{matching-covered} if every edge of $G$ participates in some perfect matching, or equivalently if its edge set can be described as the union over a set of perfect matchings $S \subseteq PM(G)$.

 \begin{leftbar} \begin{definition} Let $G \subseteq K_{n,n}$ be a graph. $G$ is \textbf{matching-covered} if and only if:

 \end{definition} \end{leftbar}